-Building on the statistical mean payoffs, we develop strategy update dynamics on regular graphs using the standard pair approximation method under two common update rules: pairwise comparison and death-birth.
-Interestingly, our general findings are in line with those previously obtained through the identity-by-descent (IBD) method in two-strategy systems~\cite{allen2014games}.
+Building on the group-based payoff calculation, we develop strategy update dynamics on regular graphs using the standard pair approximation method~\cite{ohtsuki2006simple,ohtsuki2006replicator} under two common update rules: pairwise comparison and death-birth.
+Interestingly, our general findings are in line with those previously obtained through a different theoretical approach for two-strategy systems~\cite{allen2014games}.
 In particular, our $n$-strategy replicator equations imply that pairwise comparison equates to competition among all $n$ strategies between first-order neighbors, while death-birth is equivalent to competition among second-order neighbors.
-While this is consistent with IBD conclusions for two-strategy systems~\cite{allen2014games}, our results further extend them to the generalized $n$-strategy space.
+While this is consistent with the previous conclusions for two-strategy systems~\cite{allen2014games}, our results further extend them to the generalized $n$-strategy space.

-It is worth mentioning that by contrasting a profile of our results with the IBD approach in the two-strategy public goods game~\cite{su2019spatial,wang2023inertia}, we can see the limitations of pair approximation: unlike IBD, which can account for triangle motifs, pair approximation cannot.
-Compared to previous works~\cite{li2014cooperation,li2016evolutionary}, we see that under the death-birth rule (i.e., second-order neighbor competition), pair approximation results align with IBD only in the absence of triangle motifs.
-Under the pairwise comparison rule (i.e., first-order neighbor competition), however, triangle motifs appear to have no effect on multiplayer games~\cite{wang2023inertia}, where the results of pair approximation always match those of IBD, which considers triangle motifs.
+It is worth mentioning that by contrasting a profile of our results with the other approach in two-strategy public goods games~\cite{su2019spatial,wang2023inertia}, we can see the limitations of pair approximation: unlike their approach, which can account for triangle motifs, our pair approximation cannot.
+According to previous works on pair approximation~\cite{li2014cooperation,li2016evolutionary}, we see that under the death-birth rule (i.e., second-order neighbor competition), pair approximation results align with the other approach only in the absence of triangle motifs.
+Under the pairwise comparison rule (i.e., first-order neighbor competition), however, triangle motifs appear to have no effect on multiplayer games~\cite{wang2023inertia}, where the results of pair approximation always match those of the other approach, which considers triangle motifs.
 This is one reason why pairwise comparison is the primary focus of this paper.
-Nonetheless, the framework of this paper is founded on pair approximation.
-For rigor, applying our framework to a specific network structure is best followed by its basic assumption: the absence of triangle motifs.
+For rigor, applying our framework to a specific network structure is best followed by our basic assumption: the absence of triangle motifs.
 We look forward to a new theory in the future that will cancel this assumption.